simonw/llm/docs/schemas.md

 Further, the schema file path can be viewed by using `llm schemas path`.

-As an example, the following schema may be used to extract data from an LAPD press release (as seen [on Twitter](https://twitter.com/kcimc/status/1668789461780668416):
+As an example, the following schema may be used to extract data from a [CFTC press release](https://www.cftc.gov/PressRoom/PressReleases/8726-23):

 ```python
 class CFTCEnforcementDetails(OpenAISchema):